-- 1. the possibility that generating units embedded in distribution systems may affect the quality of supply to other Users, cause reverse power transfer, use up distribution system capacity, create a distribution system switching hazard and increase risks for operational personnel, and - 2. the possibility that a small power station or a number of small generating units connected to the distribution system could become islanded on to a part of the distribution system that has become disconnected from the power system, resulting in safety and quality of supply conerns.
+- 1. the possibility that generating units embedded in distribution systems may affect the quality of supply to other Users, cause reverse power transfer, use up distribution system capacity, create a distribution system switching hazard and increase risks for operational personnel; and - 2. the possibility that a small power station connected to a distribution system could become islanded on to a de-energised part of the distribution system resulting in safety and quality of supply concerns.